In crisis or thinking about suicide? Call or text 988 for the Suicide and Crisis Lifeline. Veterans press 1.

 In the St. Louis or St. Charles County area?

-Brain Recovery Centers is a doctor-supervised mental-health clinic in St. Charles County that treats PTSD and treatment-resistant depression using FDA-approved options such as Spravato (esketamine) and TMS.
+Brain Recovery Centers is a doctor-supervised mental-health clinic in St. Peters that serves both St. Charles County and St. Louis County, in person and by telemedicine, and treats PTSD and treatment-resistant depression using FDA-approved options such as Spravato (esketamine) and TMS.
 They accept most insurance, including MO HealthNet, and screen every patient carefully.
 If depression and trauma have stacked up and standard care has not been enough, they are a credible local place to ask what else is on the table.

 Visit Brain Recovery Centers →